sukritishah15/DS-Algo-Point/README.md

 - All PRs must be made from a Branch.
 Create a separate branch for every Issue you are working upon and once found fit, make a PR.
 - In your code file, add (Inside Comment) Sample Input and Output at the end of the file along with Time and Space Complexity.
 - Every time you add a file via a Pull Request also update the README.md file for that particular language in **Alphabetical Order** in the same PR.
 You'll find a README.md file in each language folder.
+- **Plagiarism is not encouraged and a plagiarized PR won't be accepted at all.**

 ### Where to upload the files